Last Updated on September 10, 2021 by worldoftravelswithkids

 But back to my time in Bangkok.
 I flew into Bangkok Don Muang Airport, arriving at night and spending a total of 5 nights in Bangkok including one night in Ayutthaya, the old capital.

 This post is an ultimate Bangkok itinerary including the best things to do in Bangkok, things to do in Ayutthaya.
-Plus other information you might need for a Bangkok trip, like what to pack, what scams to look out for, and where to stay in Bangkok.
+Plus other information you might need for a Bangkok trip, like what to pack, what scams to look out for, what to eat in Thailand and where to stay in Bangkok.
 Let’s get started.

 If you have less than 5 days in Bangkok, and are travelling with kids, discover what you can do in Bangkok with Children in 48 hours!
 You will be very surprised!